kyma-project/test-infra/performance-tools/docs/performance-test-cluster-setup.md

       GRANT READ ON "database" TO "readUser"
       ```
 2. Grafana
    Configure Grafana to use `readUser` to read the metrics from influxDB.
-3. GKE
+3. Configure the GKE cluster:
   * Export the required variables into shell
       ```bash
       export GCLOUD_PROJECT_NAME="project-name"